polymerdao/monomer/docs/docs/learn/deposits.md

 4. `AdaptPayloadTXsToCosmosTxs(...)` is called on each received EngineAPI call with transaction payloads.

-In the `x/rollup` module, Monomer defines a custom Cosmos-SDK message type to carry deposit tranasaction data.
+In the `x/rollup` module, Monomer defines a custom Cosmos-SDK message type to carry deposit transaction data.

 ```go
 // MsgApplyL1Txs defines the message for applying all L1 system and user deposit txs.